Want to learn new ways to make extra money?

-If you want to get started, read my post From 0-$100k: How Anyone Can Start Blogging.
-If you need some inspiration, check out how we made over $17,600 in one month from blogging.
+If you want to get started, check out From 0-$100k: How Anyone Can Start Blogging.
+If you need some inspiration, check out how we made over $175,000 in one month from blogging.
 Seriously, don’t discount the incredible opportunities that blogging can provide!

 HostGator has one of the best deals on the internet right now for getting a money-making blog up and running.
-They make it simple and easy to get started (and have everything you need all in one place), which is why I like recommending them to ambitious new bloggers.
+They make it simple and easy to get started, which is why I like recommending them to ambitious new bloggers.
 Zero tech knowledge needed!